Damian Lillard weighs in on Steph Curry, all-time NBA point guards

 - Oops!Something went wrong.Please try again later.

-Dame weighs in on Steph, all-time NBA point guard debate originally appeared on NBC Sports Bayarea
+Dame weighs in on Steph, all-time NBA point guard debate originally appeared on NBC Sports Northwest

-Where does Steph Curry fall in the rankings of all-time NBA point guards?

-The list has been a hot-button topic across the NBA landscape this week, and Portland Trail Blazers star Damian Lillard weighed in on Curry, Magic Johnson and some of the other greats to play the position.
+The list has been a hot-button topic across the NBA landscape this week, and Portland Trail Blazers star Damian Lillard weighed in on Golden State Warriors star Steph Curry, Magic Johnson and some of the other greats to play the position.

 "Steph has two MVPs, a unanimous MVP, back-to-back titles, three total titles, the resume is there.
 So I think if you asked 10 people, seven of them or eight of them would probably come back and say Steph is right behind Magic in the way he has changed the game and the excitement with his style of play," Lillard told Dan Patrick on Thursday.